-- 97.6% percent of patients enrolled in the alternate destination sobering project (712 of 730) were treated safely and effectively at the sobering center.
-Only 17 patients (2.3%) were transferred to an ED within six hours of admission to the sobering center and only one (0.1%) was rerouted from the sobering center to an ED because the sobering center registered nurses declined to accept the patient.
+- 97.8% percent of patients enrolled in the Alternate Destination Sobering Center project (1,593 of 1,627 patients) were treated safely and effectively at the sobering center.
+Only 32 patients (2%) were transferred to an ED within six hours of admission to the sobering center, and only two (0.2%) were rerouted from the sobering center to an ED because the sobering center registered nurses declined to accept them.
 None of these patients were admitted to a hospital for inpatient medical care. - In addition, community paramedics participating in the project provided feedback to paramedics on 911 crews on how to screen intoxicated persons to determine if they are candidates for transfer to the sobering center.
-They also partnered effectively with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing, and other services. - During its first 14 months of operation, the project avoided potential costs of \$241,157 by substituting sobering center visits for ED visits.
+They also partnered effectively with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing, and other services. - San Francisco's project has avoided potential costs of \$551,257 by substituting sobering center visits for ED visits.
 The majority of potential savings accrued to Medi-Cal because the majority of patients enrolled in the project were Medi-Cal beneficiaries.

 The California community paramedicine pilot projects were designed to integrate with existing health care resources and utilize the unique skills of paramedics and their round-the-clock availability.
-Findings from the evaluation indicate that Californians benefit from these innovative models of health care that leverage an existing workforce that operates at all times under medical control - either directly or by protocols developed by physicians experienced in EMS and emergency care.
+Findings from the evaluation indicate that Californians benefit from these innovative models of health care that leverage an existing workforce operating at all times under medical control - either directly or by protocols developed by physicians experienced in EMS and emergency care.
 No other health professionals were displaced.
 Instead, these pilot projects have demonstrated that community paramedics can partner with physicians, nurses, behavioral health professionals, and social services workers to fill gaps in the health and social services safety net.
 No adverse patient outcome is attributable to any of these pilot projects.

-At least 34 states are operating community paramedicine programs, ii and research conducted to date indicates that they are improving the efficiency and effectiveness of the health care system xix-xxiv.
-These findings suggest that the benefits of community paramedicine programs grow as they mature, solidify partnerships, and find their optimal structure and niche.
+At least 34 states are operating community paramedicine programs,2 and research conducted to date indicates that they are improving the efficiency and effectiveness of the health care system. ^{13,19-26} These findings suggest that the benefits of community paramedicine programs grow as they mature, solidify partnerships, and find their optimal structure and niche.
 The evaluation of HWPP #173 yields consistent findings for six of the seven community paramedicine concepts tested.
-All of the post-discharge, frequent 911 users, DOT for TB, hospice, alternate destination - mental health projects have been in operation for at least two and a half years and have improved patients' well-being and, in most cases, have yielded savings for payers and other parts of the health care system.
-Findings for a project testing a sixth concept, alternate destination - sobering center, indicate that this project has also benefitted patients and the health care system during its first 14 months in operation.
-The seventh concept, alternate destination - urgent care, shows potential but projects that tested this concept did not enroll sufficient numbers of persons to draw conclusions about effectiveness.
+The Post-Discharge - Short-Term Follow-Up, Frequent EMS User, Directly Observed Therapy for Tuberculosis, Hospice, Alternate Destination - Mental Health, and Alternate Destination - Sobering Center projects have improved patients' well-being and, in most cases, have yielded savings for payers and other parts of the health care system.
+The seventh concept, Alternate Destination - Urgent Care, shows potential, but the projects that tested this concept did not enroll sufficient numbers of persons to draw conclusions about effectiveness.
 These projects were closed in 2017.
 Further research involving a larger volume of patients transported to urgent care centers with wider ranges of services and expanded hours would be needed to determine whether this concept is effective.

-If community paramedicine is implemented on a broader scale, the current EMS system design is well suited to utilize the results of these pilot programs to optimize the design and implementation of proposed programs and to assure effectiveness and patient safety.
-The two-tiered system enables cities and counties to design and administer community paramedicine programs to meet local needs while both local and state oversight and regulation ensure patient safety.
+If community paramedicine is implemented on a broader scale, the current EMS system design is well suited to utilize the results of these pilot programs to optimize the design and implementation of proposed programs and to ensure effectiveness and patient safety.
+The two-tiered system enables cities and counties to design and administer community paramedicine programs to meet local needs, while both local and state oversight and regulation ensure patient safety.

-Appendix A. Map of California Community Paramedicine Pilot Projects Currently Enrolling Patients and Projects Expected to Begin Enrolling Patients in 2018
+Appendix A. Map of California Community Paramedicine Pilot Projects Currently Enrolling Patients and Projects Expected to Begin Enrolling Patients in 2019